FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 09:30:00.000Z
           end-time: 11:00:00.000Z
           location: ""
-        - title: "Clara Tsao, Filecoin Foundation | The Future of Filecoin"
+        - title: "The Future of Filecoin"
           description: "Kick off FIL Fest with the latest updates on the state of the Filecoin network and get a sneak peek at themes spanning the entire week at FIL Brussels, including possibilities and priorities for the Filecoin ecosystem to thrive in the growing data economy."
           speakers:
             - name: Clara Tsao